Reachability Across the NL/PL Boundary: A Taxonomy-Driven Dataflow Model for LLM-Integrated Applications: Evaluation

-Both C and C+ achieve perfect $F_1$ on this dataset.
-The taxonomy labels precisely track the effect of each security fix: all 6 before-fix cases are labeled \emph{Content Expansion} (the LLM uses injected content to generate actions), while after patching, 5 shift to \emph{Ignored} and 1 to \emph{Policy Refusal}---all non-propagating.
-The fix fundamentally changes how the LLM processes attacker-controlled input: sanitization, marker isolation, or path validation causes the LLM to \emph{ignore} the injection, which is exactly what the non-propagating labels capture.
-This result is consistent with the main experiment and confirms generalization across languages (Python $\to$ TypeScript) and vulnerability sources (curated dataset $\to$ real-world CVEs).
+\autoref{tab:openclaw} reports the validation results. \toolname{} achieves perfect $F_1$ on this dataset, where the taxonomy labels precisely track the effect of each security fix.
+Consider CVE-2026-22175 (exec allowlist bypass): the attacker payload \texttt{busybox sh -c "cat /etc/shadow"} reaches the \texttt{spawn()} sink only if the model emits an \texttt{exec} tool call, a dependency invisible from the code.
+Before the fix, the model does so (label \emph{Content Expansion}, propagating); the patch causes it to refuse (label \emph{Policy Refusal}, non-propagating).
+Across all 6 cases, before-fix pairs are labeled \emph{Content Expansion} (the LLM uses injected content to generate actions), while after patching, 5 shift to \emph{Ignored} and 1 to \emph{Policy Refusal}, all non-propagating.
+The fix fundamentally changes how the LLM processes attacker-controlled input: sanitization, marker isolation, or path validation causes the LLM to \emph{ignore} the injection, which are precisely captued by the non-propagating labels.
+These results demonstrate that \toolname{} generalizes across languages (from Python to TypeScript) and vulnerability sources (from a curated dataset to real-world CVEs).